 Most of the time what you’ll need to do to effectively follow up will involve a combination of emails and phone calls.
 But I’m not talking about “cold” calls or random emails.
 I’m talking about qualifying the leads you have by engaging individuals in conversation about what’s important to them.

-- Make sure you capture the connection.
+Make sure you capture the connection.
 Someone who simply “visits” your website isn’t a lead.
 There’s really no way to engage visitors in conversation.
 You need a way to connect.
 A common way to make that happen is to offer something (valuable information) in exchange for a name and an email address.
 You might offer an eBook on a specific topic.
 You could offer a free mortgage calculator.
 You might offer something like a list of key questions to ask prospective builders.
 Offer something your audience wants in exchange for their contact information.
-That’s how you’ll stay in touch in the future.
+That’s how you’ll end up following up on leads and stay in touch in the future.

-All of these steps obviously lead up to the point where you can hopefully sign a contract.
+If you follow up on leads, obviously it will lead up to the point where you can hopefully sign a contract.
 And while none of the activities above are a guarantee that your lead will end up selecting you as their builder, there’s a pretty good chance that you’ll make the “short list” of builders being considered.

 This is just one way in which you could handle your leads.
 The important thing is to create a process that works for you (and your prospects).
 There are numerous tools you can use to set up a system (Here’s a helpful look at some of those tools).
 But it still comes down to gathering the information and then using that information to cultivate and nurture the leads you have.